James Trezvant: Biography

 Born in Sussex County, Virginia, Trezvant studied law after college.
 He was admitted to the bar and began practicing law in Jerusalem, Virginia, eventually rising to position of attorney general in the state.
-In 1820, Trezvant served as delegate to the State constitutional convention, and subsequently served in the State house of delegates.
+In 1820, Trezvant served as delegate to the State constitutional convention.
+He subsequently was elected to and served in the State house of delegates.

 He was elected to the Nineteenth and Twentieth Congresses and as a Jacksonian to the Twenty-first Congress (March 4, 1825 – March 3, 1831).
 He served as chairman of the Committee on Military Pensions during the Twenty-first Congress.

-Trezvant served in the Virginia Constitutional Convention of 1829-1830 from Southampton County in a district composed of Sussex, Surry, Isle of Wight, Prince George, and Greensville Counties.
+Trezvant served in the Virginia Constitutional Convention of 1829-1830 from Southampton County; his district included Sussex, Surry, Isle of Wight, Prince George, and Greensville counties.
 He served on the Committee of the Executive Department.

-He was one of the judges in Southampton County in the trials of the people involved in the Nat Turner rebellion.
+He was one of the judges in Southampton County in the trials of the people involved in the Nat Turner's Rebellion.

-He died in Southampton County, Virginia on September 2, 1841.
+Trezvant died in Southampton County, Virginia on September 2, 1841.